For Cervical Cancer Screening, Women Over 30 Can Now Choose The HPV Test Only

 The task force emphasizes that all three tests are highly effective.
 The overarching recommendation is simply that women should get screened, and to do so regularly until the age of 65.
 If screening has been adequate up to that point, the task force says women do not need further cervical cancer screening.

 Health officials also recommend the HPV vaccine, which is given to girls and young women, up to age 26.
+(Boys and young men are encouraged to get the HPV vaccine as well.)
 But Owens says a vaccine alone doesn't replace cervical cancer screening.

 "Our recommendation applies to everyone whether you've been vaccinated or not," he says.
 "It's very important that women do not forgo screening because they've been vaccinated."